jfrancis42/js8net/README.md

 * Have to re-load the web page to get the new colors.
 This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
 * Colors in friends file are being ignored.
 * Document the arrl.cty feature.
+* Not all of the flags are 100% correct.
+I think I have all the countries right, but a lot of the territories and islands are still 'xx' (ie, undefined).
+I'll fill these in as I get time.
+* I taught myself Javascript specifically for this web project using a couple of 10+ year-old books I bought cheap at a used book store on a trip to Las Cruces, New Mexico.
+In other words, it's my first ever Javascript project.
+So if you notice that the Javascript sucks, that's why.

 ### Credits